 Snook and his wife Kim have lived in Dubuque since 1980.
 Bill and Kim's son, Tony, is currently a Staff Sergeant in the United States Army, and their daughter Angela is married and lives in Omaha, Nebraska.

-Julie Conklin enters her seventh season serving as the Business Manager for the Dubuque Fighting Saints.
+Julie Conklin enters her eighth season serving as the Business Manager for the Dubuque Fighting Saints.
 Conklin is responsible for all of the financial reporting and human resource administration in the office.

 Prior to working with the Fighting Saints, Conklin was employed by Westmark Development where she did the financial reporting for several land developments in Florida, North Carolina, and Montana.
 She also was the Business Manager at Substance Abuse Services Center for several years and received her Professional in Human Resources certification during that time.
 Conklin is a graduate of the University of Dubuque where she received her degree in Business Administration.

-Conklin and her husband, who is a towboat captain for Ingram Barge Company, raised five children in Dubuque and also have two dogs, Danny and Daisy.
+Conklin and her husband, who is a (sometimes retired) towboat captain for Ingram Barge Company, raised five children in Dubuque and also have two dogs, Danny and Daisy.